 The Sure Coat triggering controller provides automatic part detection, tracking, and spray gun triggering for automatic powder spray guns.
-The triggering controller is designed to work with either one or two Sure Coat modular gun control systems equipped with either the purge timer or discrete I/O interface card.
+The triggering controller is designed for use with the Sure Coat individual controller systems equipped with the Sure Coat mini-master controller.

-NOTE: The triggering controller is also available in Sure Coat individual controller and standalone configurations.
+NOTE: The triggering controller is also available in Sure Coat modular gun control system and standalone configurations.
 Installation and parts for these two configurations are covered in separate manuals.